Summer sale

 Frequently Asked Questions

-Is GDPR training legally required in the UK?
+Is GDPR training legally required for UK businesses?

 Yes.
-Under UK GDPR Article 32(4) and the Data Protection Act 2018, organisations must ensure staff handling personal data receive appropriate training.
-The ICO regularly checks training records during investigations and audits.
+Under UK GDPR and the Data Protection Act 2018, organisations that handle personal data must ensure staff are appropriately trained.
+The ICO expects documented, ongoing training as part of your accountability obligations.